The pursuit of happiness is a universal struggle. We all want to be happy, but…

-You should treat yourself in the same way that you would treat a good friend.
-Be kind, treat yourself well and relax when you need it.
-Focus on what you do well as well as things you want to develop.
+Are you treating yourself in the same way that you would treat a good friend?
+Being kind, treating yourself well and relaxing when you need it.
+Focusing on what you do well as well as things you want to develop.
 If a friend criticised you all the time, you would take a step back.
 It’s the same with your own mind.
 If you can’t be kind to yourself, who else will?

 It’s easy to focus on life’s troubles and your own issues but you need to allow yourself the joy of stopping and appreciating the small things in life.
 Stop to smell the roses!